Rating: ![]()

 Really.
 That's the only reason to watch.
 The plot is so convoluted it's impressive, but I doubt you'll care what's going on even if you can follow it.
 Besides, you'll be too distracted by the actual draw of this whacked-out little chunk of action: Stuff blowing up.
 A lot of stuff blowing up.
 Monsters blowing up, animals blowing up, people blowing up, cars blowing up, classrooms blowing up, and entire schools blowing up.
 All in the most exquisite detail.
 Oh, there's also a lot of monsters getting torn into small, gooey chunks, but that pretty much counts as blowing up, too.

 What's impressive is how good it all looks--Battle Royal High School might be a product of the late '80s, but it must have had one heck of a budget, and every last yen went into lavish sequences of exploding educational paraphernalia and flying chunks of evil.
-Seriously, some of the scenes are almost mesmerizing for the meticulous care with which every fragment of bone and glob of gore is rendered.
+Seriously, some of the scenes are almost mesmerizing for the meticulous care with which every glob of gore and bit of bone is rendered.
 All this and it still has the rougher, more detailed linework you'd expect from an older production.
-The most impressive bit, however, is (somewhat ironically) something un-blowing-up: A sequence of our hero reconstructing an exploded girl from splattered blobs--from the inside out.
+The most impressive bit, however, is (somewhat ironically) something un-blowing-up: A sequence of our hero reconstructing an exploded girl from splattered gore--from the inside out.
 It only lasts a few seconds, but wow, you don't see that every day.

 Past the loads of action and visual spectacle... yeah, that's really about it.
 The only character who's even likable enough to care about is one of the two potential love interests, a feisty girl who spends most of her screen time chasing the hero or punching him.
 The "love triangle" is amusing for how much of an afterthought it is--the "sweet girl" corner spends more time dead or unconscious than anything else.